RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/EXAMS/Exam_A.md

-# Test Your Knowledge: Lab Exercise
+# EXAM A: Test Your Knowledge Lab Exercise

 ## Objective

-Configure terminal session recording, central logging, and file integrity monitoring using both manual configurations and Ansible automation.
+- Configure terminal session recording, central logging, and file integrity monitoring.
+- Use both manual configurations and Ansible automation to configure these items.

-Lab Overview
+### Lab Overview

 In this lab exercise, you will use a combination of manual configuration via the web console and Ansible Playbooks to automate tasks across multiple servers.

-node1 will be set up as a central log host.
+- node1 will be set up as a central log host.

-node2 will be configured to send logs to node1.
+- node2 will be configured to send logs to node1.

-workstation will be used as the control node for executing Ansible Playbooks on the managed nodes (node1 and node2).
+- workstation will be used as the Ansible control node for executing Playbooks on the managed nodes (node1 and node2).

-Terminal session recording will be configured for a consultant user on node1.
+- Terminal session recording will be configured for the bob user on node1.

-AIDE will be used on node2 for monitoring file integrity.
+- AIDE will be used on node2 for monitoring file integrity.

-Lab Exercise Questions
+## Lab Exercise Questions

-Instructions
+###Instructions

 Use the web console to configure terminal session recording for the consultant user.
 Configure workstation as a control node, and verify communication with servera and serverb as managed nodes.
 Use Ansible Playbooks to configure the managed nodes: